mpinar/MachineLearning/Coursework_Mert_Pinar.md

 ```
 ![threeInputs](https://github.com/mpinar/MachineLearning/blob/master/NN%203%20input%20graph.png?raw=true)

-When I run MAPE error test on my prediction, I got a small number of error.
-To visualize the trend I pasted my prediction to the whole graph that is shown below;
+When the MAPE error test is run on the data of prediction, the calculated error value can be neglected easily, significantly small number.
+To visualize the trend of the prediction data with the whole graph, both values plotted on the same graph combinationally as shown below;
 ```r
 errorOnNN <- sqrt(mean((exchangeResults$net.result - exchangeRateTest[1:66])^2))